Moni900-code/Redis_From_Scratch/TCP/README.md

-## Lab 1: Build a Redis-like TCP Server in Python
+## Lab 1: Build a TCP Server in Python

 ### What is TCP?